AllenNeuralDynamics/AllenNeuralDynamics.github.io/data.md

 ---
 layout: page
-title: Data
+title: Data Access
 ---

-## Open Data Access: aind-open-data
+## aind-open-data

 The Allen Institute for Neural Dynamics (AIND) is committed to FAIR, Open, and Reproducible science.
 We therefore share all of the data we collect publicly with rich metadata as near to the time of collection as possible.
 We share data at all stages of the data lifecycle, including preliminary data collected during methods development, processed data that we are actively improving, or highly curated data used in a publication.

 In addition to sharing curated datasets with modality-specific NIH data archives like DANDI and BIL, we are also excited to share all of our data in one public S3 bucket generously hosted by the Registry of Open Data on AWS.

 All data is stored here: s3://aind-open-data.

 ### Bucket Organization
 AIND’s mission to share data early with full reproducibility has significant implications on how data and metadata should be organized and represented.
 Organizational principles include: